 You don't protect yourself from distractions

-On the flip side of digitalization, we run high risks of getting caught being distracted by constant reminders, emails, unscheduled meetings and calls, notifications, and alerts.
+On the flip side of digitalization, we run high risks of getting caught being distracted by constant reminders, emails, unscheduled meetings, calls, notifications, and alerts.

-Aside from a considerable cost of interruptions at work, being distracted make a negative impact on work life balance and blocks the ways of effective stress management.
+Aside from a considerable cost of interruptions at work, being distracted make a negative impact on work-life balance and blocks ways of effective stress management.

 Looking back, we all understand where we invested time and wasted time.

 Tiny distractions grow into the biggest offenders of productive time.
 To try to avoid distractions by disabling notifications is good but not enough.

 The massive pressure of online presence requires that we take a proactive approach and address distractions on the level of habit building.